galvez/fabula/docs/components.md

 </commands>
 ```

-Save as `add-to-local-ssh.fab` and run with:
+Save as `add-to-ssh.fab` and run with:

 ```sh
 fabula add-to-ssh